 We can't do that.

-So we can go ahead, we can impose more socialism on them, and that means we can impose more poverty and suffering on them, but we can't fix it.
+And that means we can impose more poverty and suffering on them, but we can't fix it.

 We're the model.

-Why in the world there's any other model in the world to help people be free and prosperous?
+Why in the world, there's any other model in the world to help people be free and prosperous?

-I don't know why in the world well, I do know, but it just defies common sense that the model to fix people that are in messes and trouble is socialism.
+Well, I do know, but it just defies common sense that the model to fix.

-When you can't find one instance of where it's ever worked, and yet the model that feeds, supports, clothes, and leads the world is right everybody's nose.
+And yet the model that feeds, supports, clothes, and leads the world is right at everybody's nose can't do because of fear.

 They fear that any other country that receives our help in our own image is going to become us, an ally of us.